 Nonprofit Influencer Marketing Example

 Do you need more inspiration for your nonprofit’s influencer marketing campaigns?
-Here is a remarkable collaboration between a nonprofit and fashion icon doing it right!
+Here is a remarkable collaboration between a nonprofit and a fashion icon doing it right!

 Halima Aden, UNICEF, and PopSocket